Mission: Impossible (1966 TV series): IMF agents

 Bain and Landau were married in real life.
 Landau was cast as a guest star in the pilot episode with the understanding that he would be one of four or five rotating guest-star agents.
 His contract gave producers an option to have him "render services for (three or four) additional episodes".
 To fill the void left by Hill's Sabbath absences, the producers eventually struck a deal with Landau to appear in the remaining first-season episodes.
 He was always billed as a "guest appearance" so he had the option to give notice to work on a feature film.
 Landau contractually became a series regular in season two.

 Bain, who won the Emmy for her performances as Cinnamon Carter three years in a row, and Landau both left the series at the conclusion of the third season.
 Replacements often possessed the same skills as their predecessors.
 For example, "The Great Paris," Rollin Hand's replacement played by Leonard Nimoy in the fourth and fifth seasons, is also an actor, makeup artist, magician, and "master of disguise".
 Bain was replaced in season four by a series of guest stars, only one of whom made more than one appearance: Lee Meriwether as Tracey, who appeared in six episodes.
 Season five added Dana Lambert, played by stage and movie actress Lesley Ann Warren (billed as "Lesley Warren").
 In seasons six and seven, The Great Paris and Lambert were both replaced by cosmetologist and mistress-of-disguise Casey, whose full name was only established in the 1988–1989 revival.
 During her maternity leave, Casey actress Lynda Day George was replaced in a third of the season seven episodes by Mimi Davis, played by Barbara Anderson, who had been on Ironside.

 Also seen in seasons five and six is Dr. Doug Robert, played by Sam Elliott.
-According to White, the character was introduced as a replacement for Peter Lupus as Willy, but the idea was dropped once the producers realized how popular Willy was with viewers.
+According to White, the character was introduced to add a fresh element at a time when the writers were running out of story material, but the idea was dropped once the producers realized that there was no special function that a physician could fulfill in the IMF, and as a consequence Dr. Robert consistently played little role in the stories.
+Most often he simply served as a surrogate for Willy Armitage, who the producers were gradually easing out of the show.
+After a deluge of fan mail expressed mostly negative reactions to Armitage's disappearance, however, Lupus was talked into returning.

 Morris and Lupus were the only actors to remain through the entire run of the original series, although neither appeared in every episode.
 Morris also appeared in two episodes of the revival series, in which the character's son, Grant Collier (played by Morris's real-life son, Phil Morris), is also an IMF agent.